matteoferla/matteoferla/README.md

 I do not carry a photo of J. Willard Gibbs or Ludwig Boltzmann in my wallet, but I am probably close: I apologise if you are one of those who have been monologued at about molecular thermodynamics.
 In my defence, it's an attractive topic, like the Lenard–Jones r^-6 term!

+## Work history
+- 🔨 [Current] Senior postdoc in the OPIG group (Prof. Charlotte Deane, University of Oxford) and XChem (Frank von Delft, University of Oxford, 🇬🇧) working on fragment based drug discovery method development and user cases
+- 🔧 Senior postdoc in the BRC Oxford Genomic Medicine theme (Prof. Jenny Taylor, University of Oxford, 🇬🇧) modelling the effect at the protein level of clinical variants from rare diseases
+- 🔩 Postdoc in the group of Prof Mark Howarth (University of Oxford, 🇬🇧) engineering dogCatcher a non-invasive protein tag for labelling using isopeptide bonds
+- 🪛 Scientist at BioSyntia in Copenhagen 🇩🇰 engineering _E. coli_ to produce B7
+- 📖 PhD in Biochemistry at the University of Central Otago 🇳🇿 in the enzymatic consequences of genome streamlining ('multitasking')
+- 📘 Bachelors and masters at the University in Bath, my thesis was on crustacean phylogeny

+## Background

+I was born in Sicily, under mount Etna. :volcano:
+My mother is English and my father is Italian.
+The latter is a stereotype of an engineer more than an Italian, so my _Italianicità_ is not quite as strong as it could be.
+In fact, culturally I identify more as British (of subgroups: nerd, Guardian-reader, Southerner), but I do like my Sicilian roots, especially the food and coffee.
+And I drive like a Sicilian...

+My name is Matteo (with two ts, one would be Spanish), but friends call me Teo.

+* Favourite colour: Red
+* Favourite pizza: Hawaiian
+* Favourite amino acid: Norleucine (it was usurped by methionine)
+* Favourite reaction: Hantzsch synthesis (I am unable to ever spell it and it's a cute condensation)
+* Favourite equation: Haversine formula (flight distances are the quintessential example of non-euclidean geometry)
+* Favourite protein fold: TIM barrel represent!
+* Favourite cofactor: PLP